BlackwoodAR/lab04/README.md

 ```

 ## What do you think would be printed if you altered the fourth statement of `printTicket` so that `price` also has quotes around it, as follows?

 ```
 System.out.println("# " + "price" + " cents.");
 ```
+It would print out the word "price"
 ## What would be printed here?
 ```
 System.out.println("# price cents.");
 ```
+The word "price cents"
 ## Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.

 ## Add a `showPrice` method to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a void return type and take no parameters.
 The body of the method should print (here `xyz` should be replaced by the value held in the `price` field when the method is called):